ImageFlow / stock.adobe.com

 It’s so easy.
 Those new Hazelnut and Chocolate Oreos are amazing, we all know it, and you just need to grab a few so that you aren’t hungry during the Zoom chat that’s about to start.
 The truth is that most of us have terrible self-control when it comes to these things.
 Sure, we may also have an avocado on the counter that we could eat instead, but in that moment that you run into the kitchen before the chat, which one are you likely to grab?

 So, don’t give yourself the choice.
 Don’t have junk food available.
-Fill your kitchen with things that are healthy, and at least a little bit tasty, so that you have no choice but to grab something healthy to snack on when you need something fast.
+Fill your kitchen with healthy things, and at least a little bit tasty, so that you have no choice but to grab something healthy to snack on when you need something fast.
 If your problem is that you keep wanting to stop yourself, but you keep buying unhealthy food, try ordering your groceries online so you’re not tempted to grab something as you walk by it in the store.
 A lot of grocery stores allow you to order ahead online and then you just go pick up your groceries.
 The inconvenience of having to wait to have the groceries in hand may be a blessing in disguise because you’ll just grab what’s already in the kitchen when you’re hungry, and hopefully those are only healthy options!

 Tip 1: Fill your kitchen with only healthy food.